20Tauri/DoxyDoxygen/README.md

 ### Extend a documentation block

 DoxyDoxygen allows auto-completion.
-A large set of commands is available, but only commands matching your selected DocStyles are suggested...
+A large set of commands is available, but only commands matching your configured DocStyles are suggested...

 Available DocStyles and commands: